Animal Families

 - Standards (Program best suited for students in grades K-3.)

 - 2.1 Give examples of people who are community helpers and leaders and describe how they help us.
-Example: Parents, teachers, school principal, bus drivers and policemen
+Example: Parents, teachers, school principal, bus drivers, and policemen.

 - Standards (Program best suited for students in grades K-3.)